stevef00/demosite/README.md

 ## Features

 - Manage owned and wishlist DVD lists.
-- Search, add, move and delete titles.
+- Search, add, move and delete titles using the on-page controls.
 - Import/export collection data as JSON.
 - Data persists in `localStorage`.